-It is believed that it is an odd number of objects that are more easily perceived with the eyes, and with an even number, the viewer cannot decide which one to stop at.
+It is believed that it is an odd number of more easily perceived objects with the eyes, and with an even number, the viewer cannot decide which one to stop at.
 But this rule can be violated, for example, if there are only two models.

-They choose with the calculation of the main idea of the composition: from a portrait to a large group of people; or considering the background: sea or birch grove; from a bird’s eye view or from the ground, at eye level.
+They choose to calculate the main idea of the composition: from a portrait to a large group of people; or considering the background: sea or birch grove; from a bird's eye view or the ground, at eye level.

 You may also like to read: Rules of Composition: 11 Best Compositional Rules in Photography

-You can always work according to the rules and in violation of the rules to implement your ideas, but in order to break it, it is recommended to study them first, because artistic photography is not only luck and talent, but also knowledge of the rules.
-Every photographer strives to take not just artistic pictures, but with a twist.
+You can always work according to the rules and violate the rules to implement your ideas.
+Still, to break it, it is recommended to study them first because artistic photography is luck and talent and knowledge of the rules.
+Every photographer strives to take not just create pictures but with a twist.
 Maybe you will get a world masterpiece.